Integrality of Hecke eigenvalues and the growth of Hecke fields: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Masao Tsuzuki for a lot of discussions and for giving them a suggestion on applications to the growth of cuspidal cohomologies.
-They also would like to thank Hidenori Katsurada for a lot of fruitful comments on the integrality of Hecke eigenvalues of Siegel modular forms, Takashi Hara for his suggestion on a generalization of the early manuscript, and Satoshi Wakatsuki for discussion on equidistribution results for Siegel modular forms, respectively.
+They also would like to thank Hidenori Katsurada for a lot of fruitful comments on the integrality of Hecke eigenvalues for Siegel modular forms, Takashi Hara for his suggestion on a generalization of the early manuscript, and Satoshi Wakatsuki for discussion on equidistribution results for Siegel modular forms, respectively.
 Thanks are due to Masanobu Kaneko for giving them opportunities to discuss this work at Kyushu University.
-The first author was supported by Grant-in-Aid for JSPS Fellows 17J01827.
-The second author was supported by Grant-in-Aid for Research Activity Start-up (19K21025) and Grant-in-Aid for Young Scientists (20K14298).
+The first author was supported by Grant-in-Aid for JSPS Fellows (JP17J01827) and JSPS KAKENHI Grant Number (JP23K03069).
+The second author was supported by Grant-in-Aid for Research Activity Start-up (JP19K21025) and Grant-in-Aid for Early-Career Scientists (JP20K14298).